ahalbert/alfred-baseconverter/README.md

 Push enter to add the result to the clipboard.

-If none is specified, it will default to decimal.
+If no base is specified, it will default to decimal.
+If the source number is decimal, hex will be output.

 ![](https://github.com/ahalbert/alfred-baseconverter/blob/master/screenshots/hex10.png?raw=true)